PaddlUp's quintessential catalogue of driving games

 If you are serious about ultra-realistic simulation titles, and we are at PaddlUp, then Assetto Corsa Competizione (ACC) is the perfect racing game for you.

-Building on the incredibly successful Assetto Crosa base game, ACC narrows the player's field of view to simply GT cars while simultaneously expanding the opportunities for advanced car set-ups and focussing on real-world motorsport aspects such as strategy, pit stops and tyre/fuel management.
+Building on the incredibly successful Assetto Crosa base game, ACC narrows the player's field of view to simply GT cars while simultaneously expanding the opportunities for advanced car set-ups and focusing on real-world motorsport aspects such as strategy, pit stops and tyre/fuel management.
 Opponent AI also enjoyed a dramatic increase in both realism and difficulty adjustment options.

 ACC takes inspiration from real-world series such as the Blancpain GT Series and so, the selection of cars and tracks is somewhat limited, but that's the name of the game.
 This title is designed around the die hard racing fan, looking for the ultimate experience in GT racing realism.